buildcomplete/manus_property_analyzer_it4/README.md

   - Removed unused boilerplate code and files for a leaner, more maintainable codebase
   - Eliminated unnecessary user routes and models that were not used by the application
   - Streamlined backend structure to focus only on the property investment analysis functionality

-## Key Features (v1.5.1)

-Includes all features from v1.5, plus:

-- **Loan Helper Button:** Added "Set to 80%" helper button next to the loan amount field for quick standard loan-to-value ratio setting
 - **API URL Environment Variable:** Frontend now uses `VITE_API_URL` environment variable for flexible deployment
 - **Backend Robustness:** Improved error handling to ensure calculation results are always properly structured